 Degree: Bachelor of Science in Medical Technology

 Students should consult with the pre-law advisor well before commencing the law school application process.
-The pre-law advisor, Dr. Philip Benesch, will help you decide when to take the Law School Admission Test (LSAT) and which law schools may suit your interests and qualifications.
+The pre-law advisor, Dr. Philip Benesch, will help students decide when to take the Law School Admission Test (LSAT) and which law schools may suit their interests and qualifications.
 The LSAT is required for acceptance at American Bar Association-approved law schools.
-The LSAT is given four times during the year, typically in February, June, September, and December.
-For many, it will be beneficial to take an LSAT preparation course.
-LVC has teamed with Kaplan to offer practice LSATs online at several points during the academic year.
-In addition, we strongly recommend that before taking the LSAT, students complete PHL 280 Logic, a course required for the Law and Society minor.
+In addition, it is strongly recommend that before taking the LSAT, students complete PHL 280 Logic, a course required for the Law and Society minor.

 In addition to an applicant’s LSAT score, law schools will consider his or her GPA, transcript, letters of recommendation, and personal statement.
 No single major is identified as an ideal preparation for law school; rather a broad liberal-arts curriculum is preferred, with courses known for significant reading, writing, and thinking challenges being particularly valued.